 ) A constellation of nanosatellites with self-calibrating, solid-state magnetometers.
 The proposed magnetometer could decrease cost and complexity while not being affected by the same environmental conditions as a traditional magnetometer.

 ● Terrestrial and Seafloor Automated Magnetic Observatories.

 ).
 An international network of automated magnetic observatories on land and the seafloor.
 The observatories could be deployed at almost any global location; automation could deliver continuous data while decreasing staffing and support needs.

 MagQuest is designed to attract new ideas to increase the efficiency, reliability, and sustainability of geomagnetic data collection.
 With this open innovation challenge, NGA is inspiring solvers to apply their expertise to a wide range of potential solution areas.

 “From seafloor observatories to satellites, the breadth of ideas that emerged from Phase 1 of MagQuest is impressive and energizing,” said Richard Salman, Director of NGA’s Office of Geomatics.
 “We look forward to seeing the novel thinking and new technologies solvers will bring to Phase 2 of the challenge.”

 In Phase 2, NGA seeks detailed designs and plans for data collection methodologies, including a concept of operations, a description of expected performance and potential risks, and an overview of potential future program management.
-Success in Phase 2 may require increased expertise, and MagQuest encourages participants to explore collaboration opportunities by joining the MagQuest solver community.
-The challenge is open to U.S. and international participants, as defined in the rules, terms, and conditions.
+Success in Phase 2 may require increased expertise, and MagQuest encourages participants to explore collaboration opportunities by joining the MagQuest solver community

 At NGA’s discretion, additional phases of the challenge may follow Phase 2.
 These phases, if executed, are anticipated to award an additional $2.5 million in cash prizes plus potential nonmonetary incentives.